Skip to main content

 Boats in Longreach Bay

 Waste management is vital to sustainability.
-And, amongst a delicate and precious ecosystem like Rottnest Island, the trace you leave behind often becomes your legacy.
+And in a delicate and precious ecosystem like Rottnest Island, every action you take contributes to reducing the island’s overall waste footprint.

 • Take your waste home with you when possible.